Max’s Birth Story | My Elective C-Section

 The rest of the day passed in a complete, “I’m having a baby tomorrow” blur.
 We visited Terry’s mum, then had a visit from my parents (I was obviously assuming that this was the last time I would ever see all of these people, so I was a complete emotional wreck…).
 I decided I’d like a bacon roll, as a kind of, “The condemned woman ate a hearty meal,” kind of thing, but the shop we stopped at had sold out, so that was just BRILLIANT, obviously, and TOTALLY a sign that everything was going to go wrong, I mean, OBVIOUSLY, right?

 (Yeah, complete wreck.
 Also, oh hey, look, I’m 769 words into this, and I’ve still not even got to the day of the birth!
 Could someone please hand me a grip, here?)

-I REALLY didn’t think I’d sleep much that night, but sometimes when I’m facing something really, really scary, I enter a strangely calm stage right before it, so I actually did get a few hours sleep, before waking up at around 5am, an hour before my alarm.
+I REALLY didn’t think I’d sleep much that night.
+Because if ever there was a time to lie awake overthinking (my hobby), this would be it, wouldn’t it?
+Sometimes when I’m facing something really, really scary, though, I enter a strangely calm stage right before it, so I actually did get a few hours sleep, before waking up at around 5am, an hour before my alarm.
 I lay in bed for a while, mulling over the thought that this was the day I was going to have a baby and/or die, until it was time to get up and take the rest of my meds.

 The two drinks tasted like very cheap candy, and I only made it through one and a half bottles before my churning stomach forced me to stop.
 Then I had a quick shower, got dressed in my trusty maternity leggings and top, and it was time to go.
 OMFG.